 Note—Both Christmas Eve and Christmas Day deserve bonus two-fer entries!

 In churches around the world this evening announcement carols will be central to the services.
-Many are bold and glorious whether sung by massed choirs or by congregations who know them by heart.
-Adeste Fideles (O Come All Ye Faithful) and the Hallelujah Chorus from Handel’s Messiah are two of the grander examples.
-Although there are plenty of others in Christmas song books, my personal favorite is much more modest.
+Many are bold and glorious whether sung by massed choirs or by congregations that know them by heart.
+Adeste Fideles (O Come All Ye Faithful) and the Hallelujah Chorus from Handel’s Messiah are two of the grander example, although there are plenty of others in Christmas song books but my personal favorite is much more modest.